apache/beam/beam-site/get-started/wordcount-example.md

 gets applied to each element in the input `PCollection`.
 This processing operation is a subclass of the SDK class `DoFn`.
-You can create the `DoFn` subclasses for each `ParDo` inline, as an anonymous inner class instance, as is done in the previous example (Minimal WordCount).
+You can create the `DoFn` subclasses for each `ParDo` inline, as an anonymous inner class instance, as is done in the previous example (MinimalWordCount).
 However, it's often a good idea to define the `DoFn` at the global level, which makes it easier to unit test and can make the `ParDo` code more readable.